jncraton/oop-cpsc2030/lectures/15-inheritance-examples.md

 ## Exercise

-Create a `Category` class with a `display` method.
+Create a `Category` class with a `display` method

 ## Real-World Example: Social Media

-- Users, posts, and comments.
+- Users, posts, and comments

 ## Example: Social Media